anagha-google/cloud-composer-setup-foundations/01-modules/02a-secure-cc2-iteration1-foundations.md

 And ensure that secondary ranges are large enough to accommodate the cluster's size and your environment scaling.<br><br>

 [GCP Documentation for Cloud Composer 2 with Shared VPC](https://cloud.google.com/composer/docs/composer-2/configure-shared-vpc)<br>
-Sub-module dependencies: Successful completion of Module 2
+Sub-module dependencies: Successful completion of [foundational setup](01-foundational-setup.md).
 <hr>

 ## 1. Create a project for "Shared VPC" called zeus-host-proj